 We offer the most current treatments for children with scoliosis.
-When appropriate for your child, this includes investigative treatments.
-We perform surgeries to correct spinal deformities, and we also offer treatments that do not involve surgery.
+These can include investigative treatments, surgeries to correct spinal deformities and treatments that do not involve surgery.

 Scoliosis Treatment Options